 Of all Calla Blanche silhouettes, the mermaid requires the most precise fit.
 The gown has to sit correctly through the body to create the intended effect.
 Too loose and it reads as shapeless; too tight and movement becomes restricted.
 The brand's sizing and construction make this achievable, but the alterations process on a mermaid gown is often the most involved.

 Who it works for: Mermaid gowns work best for brides with a defined waist and curves through the hip and thigh who want to celebrate that shape.
 The silhouette is most forgiving for hourglass and athletic body types.
-For brides with slender figures, Calla Blanche's mermaid styles with embellishment create the illusion of curves through the structured fit and flared skirt.
+For brides with slender figures, Calla Blanche mermaid styles with embellishment create the illusion of curves through the structured fit and flared skirt.
 Our guide on wedding dress styles for different body types goes into further detail.

 What to know before trying one: Mermaid gowns restrict stride.
 They look stunning in photographs and at the altar, but if dancing is a major part of your reception, discuss the skirt's flexibility with your consultant.
 Some Calla Blanche mermaid styles have a more forgiving flare that allows movement; others are more constricted.
 We will show you both so you can decide what trade-off makes sense for your day.